Provisioning a Virtual MFA Device

 Q. How should I handle and distribute the seed material for virtual MFA devices?

-You should treat seed material like any other secret (for example, AWS secret keys and passwords).
+You should treat seed material like any other secret (for example, Amazon Web Services secret keys and passwords).

 Q. How can I enable an IAM user to manage virtual MFA devices under my account?